lm186/WARP/README.md

 - Let `path` be the directory containing the header file of `armadillo`;
 - Compile the c++ code for matlab by running the code `mex_this(path)`.

-# Insturctions for R users
+# Instructions for R users
 - Please refer to https://github.com/dcbdan/WARP for the R package.

 # 2D example